Louisville police release videos of Scottie Scheffler’s arrest and discipline detective for not activating body-worn camera - KESQ

 “Detective Gillis should have turned on his body-worn camera, but did not,” Police Chief Jacquelyn Gwinn-Villaroel said.
 “His failure to do so is a violation of the LMPD policy on uniforms and equipment, subject category body-worn camera.”

 The police chief said Gillis did not have his body-worn camera “operationally ready” as required.
-The detective has received “corrective action,” the chief said, though the specifics of that discipline were not made clear.
+The detective has received “corrective action,” said the chief, who did not provide specifics about the discipline at the news conference.

-“Activating body-worn cameras is critically important for our police department to have evidence, to maintain community trust, to be transparent,” Louisville Mayor Craig Greenberg said.
+A Louisville police memo the department subsequently released Thursday said the detective “was counseled by a member of his command on May 22, 2024, and a performance observation was completed.”

-Further, police released several documents related to the detective’s failure to activate his body-worn camera.
-In one, Gillis explained he “never powered up” his body-worn camera and described his own version of what happened.
+The memo was among documents released related to the detective’s failure to activate his body-worn camera.
+In one, Gillis explained he “never powered up” the camera and described his own version of what happened.

 “While directing traffic in front of Gate 1 the PGA personnel stopped a bus from entering Gate 1,” he wrote.
 “I observed a vehicle traveling in the opposing lanes coming at me.
 I stopped the driver and advised him he could not proceed because of the bus.
 He demanded to be let in, and proceeded forward against my directions.
 I was dragged/knocked down by the driver.
 I then proceeded to arrest the driver.”

-Neither the mayor nor the police chief took questions from the media at Thursday’s news conference.
+Neither Mayor Craig Greenberg nor the police chief took questions from the media at Thursday’s news conference.

+“Activating body-worn cameras is critically important for our police department to have evidence, to maintain community trust, to be transparent,” Greenberg said.

 What we know about the arrest